 However, the amended Roaming Regulation (in 2012) and the TSM Regulation assigned further tasks to BEREC.
 The new responsibilities of BEREC in the field of net neutrality have attracted the attention of the civil society.
-Namely based on the outcome of the 2016 public consultation on the draft BEREC Guidelines (during which the BEREC Office received around 500 000 contributions), the BEREC Office has sufficient justification to conclude that this topic will continue to be a central subject in the activity of BEREC and the BEREC Office, in the next years.
+Namely based on the outcome of the 2016 public consultation on the draft BEREC Guidelines (during which the BEREC Office received around http://berec.europa.eu/eng/document\register/subject\matter/berec/annual\work\programmes/7304-2017-berec-work-programme-status-update

-&lt;sup>15 BoR (14) 182, BEREC Strategy 2015-2017, 4 December 2014; http://berec.europa.eu/eng/document\register/subject\matter/berec/annual\work\programmes/4785berec-strategy-2015-2017